RobThree/TwoFactorAuth/README.md

 `$rngprovider`    | `null`        | Random Number Generator provider (more on this later) `$timeprovider`   | `null`        | Time provider (more on this later)

 These arguments are all '`write once`'; the class will, for it's lifetime, use these values when generating / calculating codes.
-The number of digits, the period and algorithm are all set to values Google's Authticator app uses (and supports).
+The number of digits, the period and algorithm are all set to values Google's Authenticator app uses (and supports).
 You may specify `8` digits, a period of `45` seconds and the `sha256` algorithm but the authenticator app (be it Google's implementation, Authy or any other app) may or may not support these values.
 Your mileage may vary; keep it on the safe side if you don't control which app your audience uses.

 ### Step 1: Set up secret shared key